th2-net/th2-docs/content/common/modules/codec.md

 Dictionaries contain message structures, fields and values that **codec** can decode.

 ### Encoding
-During encoding **codec** replaces each parsed message of the supported protocols in a message group with a raw one, by encoding parsed message content.
+During encoding, **codec** replaces each parsed message of the supported protocols in a message group with a raw one, by encoding parsed message content.

 NOTE: **codec** can merge content of subsequent raw messages into a resulting raw message (e.g. when a **codec** encodes only a transport layer and its payload is already encoded).